Competences in Health Network Management

 Universidad Católica San Antonio de Murcia

-Head of the Department of Health Policy and Chair of Public Health Policy, Vice-Dean Faculty of Health Sciences in Bytom
+Head of Department of Health Policy and Chair of Public Health Policy, Chairman of the University's Board of Health Sciences

 Medical University of Silesia in Katowice